pshomov/pshomov.github.io/_posts/compartmentalize-logic.md

 In my next post I will dive a bit deeper in Reducto - Async actions and Composite reducers and connecting all of this in a Xamarin Forms app.
 The code for that post is already in development [over here](https://github.com/pshomov/reducto.sample).

-Please, do share your thoughs on this in the comments ;)
+And please, do share your thoughs in the comments ;)